LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/using-consumer-access-tokens.md

 ***4.2.
 Add Consumer Delegation Link to the Conversation Flow***

-Before accessing the protected integrated API, we need to prompt user to verify his identity.
+Before accessing the protected integrated API, we need to prompt the user to verify their identity.
 This will be done in the conversation dialog by adding an interactive button to the conversation.
-The following paraeter should be define in the [inetartive button/questions](conversation-builder-interactions-questions.html):
+The following paraeter should be define in the [interactive button/questions](conversation-builder-interactions-questions.html):
 **Button Label** = Login
 **Action Type** = Web URL
 **Webview** = Full